mingtianyihou33/vite-plugin-replace-lodash/README.md

 **English** | [中文](./README.zh_CN.md)

 A `Vite` plugin is used to replace `lodash` with `lodash-es` to prevent all lodash modules are imported and the bundle volume is too large because it cannot tree-shaking.

-Note: The 'lodash-es' module needs to be installed separately.
+Notice: The `lodash-es` module needs to be installed separately.

 ## Install